Mausinator08/Crit-Project-Manager/UPDATES.md

 * Added priority controller and repository.
 * Added Status and Priority services and implemented status and priority selection in project options.
 * Added custom field type controller and repository.

+## 2025/09/09 23:49 CST

+### Fixes

+* Applied fixes project-options.page.tsx.

+### Enhancements

+* Cleaned up scss for projects and custom.
+* Applied enhancements to project-options.page.tsx.

+## 2025/09/19 20:51 CST

+### Enhancements

+* Containerized postgreSQL database, and stopped using Mongo DB.
+* Stopped using Mongo DB in favor of postgreSQL due to the nature of entity framework core, and adapted API to it.
+* Updated models and their usages throughout to accommodate the API after switching to PostgreSQL.

+## 2025/09/20 21:01 CST

+### Fixes

+* Slightly modified the project options panel and added ability to close it again.

+### Enhancements

+* Shrunk the borders of panels for visual appeal.

+## 2025/11/27 14:24 CST

+### Fixes

+* Fixed a bug in boostrap-database-wsl.ps1

+### Enhancements

+* Updated readme.md.

+## 2025/12/05 23:50 CST

+### Enhancements

+* Completely did away with custom scripts for bootstrapping in lue of devcontainers.